-Meet Justin Chenette
+Meet Senator Justin Chenette

 In 2012, Justin made history by becoming the nation’s youngest openly gay legislator and Maine's youngest lawmaker at age 21.
-The Advocate magazine named him “an architect of the next decade” and listed him among the 40 Under 40 most accomplished leaders throughout the country in 2013.
-While in the House, Justin was a member of the Criminal Justice & Public Safety Committee, State & Local Government Committee, and was co-chair of the Legislature's bipartisan youth caucus.
+He was sworn into office just a week before graduating from college.
+Justin has been recognized nationally by The Advocate magazine, listing him on their list of the 40 Under 40 most accomplished leaders throughout the country.
+He has served on various policy committees including Criminal Justice & Public Safety, Taxation, State & Local Government, and was co-chair of the youth caucus.

 Justin’s political career began at 17 when Governor John Baldacci appointed him to serve on the Maine State Board of Education, making history as its first student board member.
 He spent the following summers interning at Saco City Hall improving communications.
 He re-established the statewide organization, Maine Young Democrats, serving as its president for two years.
 While in college, he was chosen to be a delegate to the 2012 Democratic National Convention and was a congressional intern for Republican U.S. Senator Olympia Snowe.